 - Compiling AUR packages take time.

-This one is the most popular one from the SUSE family, and got one of the cutest logos in the Linux universe.
+This one is the most popular one from the SUSE family, and got one of the cutest logos in the Linux Distribution universe.
 The green chameleon looks great, huh ??

-The most significant feature of OpenSUSE is their YaST configuration tool.
+The most significant feature of OpenSUSE is its YaST configuration tool.
 It is the best and probably the only ‘true’ unified configuration & setup tool available.
 You can control all configuration and setup settings from this incredible tool.
 The software update, networking, hardware, security, virtualization.
 What not!

 The package management is also excellent.
-These have ‘open build service’ which allows the package manager to offer packages from the same source for Fedora, Debian, Ubuntu, and other distributions.
-You can access their software portal through a browser, search, and click install and that’s it!
+These have ‘open build service,’ which allows the package manager to offer packages from the same source for Fedora, Debian, Ubuntu, and other distributions.
+You can access their software portal through a browser, search, and click install, and that’s it!
 Things can rarely be any more relaxed than this.